 When we grill, I always have Ben grill extra.
 It can be used for a dinner the next day or it can be chopped up and thrown on top of salads.
 Or, you can dice it and use it in a chicken salad.
 I’ve been using this chicken marinade all summer long – I’m obsessed.

 Soups and stews also lend themselves to large batches.
-Try Chicken Barley Soup with Kale and Butternut Squash or Harvest Chicken Bean Soup with Herbal Oil.
+Try this healthy Chicken Barley Soup with Kale and Butternut Squash.

 Don’t be afraid to change up leftovers – make them into a whole new meal!

 Some people hate leftovers.
 I understand!
 It can be boring to eat the same thing two nights in a row.
 I always try to use my imagination and come up with some way to transform my leftovers.
 An easy example is a taco dinner.
 With the leftover taco meat, I’ll make Mexican pizzas by spreading tortillas with beans and meat and topping with cheese.
 Bake them for 20 minutes or so and then top with the taco toppings you have leftover.
 Or you can make Mexican lasagna.
 Spread salsa in the bottom of a baking dish, top with a tortilla, beans, cheese and meat.
 Then add more salsa and repeat the process until you have beautiful “lasagna” layers.
 Bake until bubbly and heated through.
 Once again, top with taco toppings.
 Dinner is served, and SO not boring.

 Don’t be afraid to keep things simple and fun!

 Dinner doesn’t have to be difficult.
 We love this healthy chicken stroganoff.
 It’s ready in 30 minutes, it’s healthy, and everyone loves it.